 Meteorological and climatic seasons

-Meteorological seasons are staggered in relation to calendar and astrological seasons.
+Meteorological seasons are staggered in relation to calendar and astronomical seasons.
 This can be explained by the atmosphere’s inertia.
 In summer, for example, although Switzerland receives maximum sunshine around June 21, the maximum temperatures are recorded some three weeks later around the middle of July.
 Meteorological summer therefore begins on June 1 and ends on August 31.
 The lowest temperatures are recorded around the middle of January: meteorological winter extends from December 1 to February 28.
 For climatological statistics it is also easier to separate the seasons into periods of 3 full months.
 Thus the months of March, April and May correspond to spring; the months of June, July and August to summer; the months of September, October and November to autumn and the months of December, January and February to winter.